zbaibolov/nodejs-cassandra/README.md

 ## Testing the API

 You can use the provided Postman collection in the `postman` directory to test the API endpoints.
 See the Postman README for detailed instructions.

-## Troubleshooting

-### Local Setup Issues
-- Ensure Cassandra is running and accessible
-- Check if the keyspace is created correctly
-- Verify environment variables in .env file

-### Docker Setup Issues
-- If containers fail to start, try `docker-compose down -v` and rebuild
-- Check container logs with `docker-compose logs`
-- Ensure ports 3000 and 9042 are not in use by other applications